CDRH/orchid/docs/search_preset.md

 ## Views

-There are two views / partials made available for the search preset functionality.
+There are several views / partials made available for the search preset functionality.

 - `items/search_preset.html.erb`
+- `items/_search_preset_res_items.html.erb`
 - `items/_search_preset_text.html.erb`

-The former imitates the default search page but removes references to facets.
+`search_preset` imitates the default search page but removes references to facets.
+Typically, you should not override this view unless making substaintial changes to the layout of the page.

+`_search_preset_res_items` renders the traditional `items/_search_res_items`
+partial automatically, but if you would like to create a custom layout / display for the specific items being returned, you may override this partial.

-The `_search_preset_text` file gives you an easily overridable way to add content to the top of the section you are designing.
+`_search_preset_text` gives you an easily overridable way to add content to the top of the section you are designing.
 For example, explanatory material about an image gallery, or links to other search presets based around topics.
 If you do not require any content above the search results, simply add